 In line with the Swiss National Bank Ordinance, SIX x-clear discloses its investment strategy to its participants.
 The investment strategy ensures that the funds made available to SIX x-clear are invested in liquid assets which have low levels of credit and market risk.

-The present publication outlines the investment policy of SIX x-clear and SIX SIS and presents the respective regulations as enacted by the Board of Directors and communicated to the supervisory authorities.
-It shall provide transparency regarding the investment risks in relation to the collateral provided to SIX x-clear and SIX SIS and in relation to the investable excess liquid funds.
+The publication outlines the investment policy of SIX x-clear and presents the respective regulations as enacted by the Board of Directors and communicated to the supervisory authorities.
+It shall provide transparency regarding the investment risks in relation to the collateral provided to SIX x-clear and in relation to the investable excess liquid funds.
 It further defines the types of investments that can be made and the relevant rules to be observed.

-The investment strategy of SIX x-clear and SIX SIS is embedded within SIX Group’s overall Risk Policy and Risk Appetite Framework.
+The investment strategy of SIX x-clear is embedded within SIX Group’s overall Risk Policy and Risk Appetite Framework.
 It follows a highly conservative approach with the main objective of ensuring the provision of liquidity with minimal credit and market risks.
-A secondary objective is the achievement of a certain return on investments, which will allow for tighter pricing of the services used by the Members of SIX x-clear and participants of SIX SIS.
+A secondary objective is the achievement of a certain return on investments, which will allow for tighter pricing of the services used by the Members of SIX x-clear.

 SIX x-clear will only enter into and maintain direct relationships with custodians if this is permitted under law and by the relevant authorities.

-In order to avoid credit risk and preserve current and future values, SIX x-clear and SIX SIS are restricted in their investments in financial instruments:
+In order to avoid credit risk and preserve current and future values, SIX x-clear is restricted in its investments in financial instruments:

 The European Code of Conduct on Clearing and Settlement is a voluntary self-regulation of the European stock exchanges, settlement agencies and central securities depositories (CSDs).